 3. Install WordPress and Jump-start Your Site

-Now that your WordPress site setup is complete, you can login to your site’s WordPress dashboard to select a theme.
+Now that your WordPress site setup is complete, you can log in to your site’s WordPress dashboard to select a theme.

 4. Select a Theme to Make Your Site Look Good

-A WordPress theme is a collection of templates and CSS code to define the layout and design of your website with different custom functionalities.
+A WordPress theme is a collection of templates and CSS codes to define the layout and design of your website with different custom functionalities.
 Most importantly, it should make your site look appealing to your visitors.